Routific Competitors: 6 Alternatives for Your Delivery Route Planning

 Second, the driver can take a photo of where they left the package.
 This is for when customers aren’t at home and the driver wants to document where they left the package.

-All photos and signatures are uploaded into the Circuit app as notes for the specific stop and shared with both dispatcher and customer.
+The Circuit for Teams app captures all delivery proof your drivers snap as notes for the specific stop to share with the dispatcher and customer.

 Let’s say a customer gets their package delivered when they’re at work.
 When they come home they don’t see their parcel.
 Instead of calling dispatch to figure out where their package was left, they can check their email notification and see a photo of where the driver left their package.